 Graduate Research Assistant (GRA)

-Graduate Research Assistantships are awarded by departments and professors who are engaged in research projects.
+Graduate Research Assistants conduct academically significant research under the direction of a faculty member who is generally a principal investigator on an external grant or contract.
+GRAs are awarded by departments and professors who are engaged in research projects.
 Research assistantships offer exciting opportunities to participate in ongoing research developments at Virginia Tech.
 Since GRAs are often funded by sponsored research grants, they may be paid at a higher stipend level than GAs or GTAs.

 Graduate Teaching Assistant (GTA)

 The GTA workshop is held during the week before the start of Fall classes.
-Although this workshop is primarily for new GTAs, continuing graduate students who have not previously attended may also enroll.
-Participants will enroll in GRAD 5004 (1 credit) upon the recommendation of their departments.
+Although this workshop is primarily for new GTAs, continuing graduate students who have not previously attended may also attend.
+Participants will be enrolled in GRAD 5004 (1 credit) upon the recommendation of their departments.

 GTAs are given special parking passes each semester that allow them to park in restricted lots on days that they teach classes.
 GTAs should apply for these passes by completing the request form and submitting it to Parking Services.
 A regular student parking pass is also required.